Moduli of hybrid curves I: Variations of canonical measures: Introduction

 \begin{thm} The family of measured spaces $(\rsf^\hyb_\thy, \mu^\can_\thy)_{\thy \in X^\hyb}$ is continuous. \end{thm}

-One specific case of the theorem concerns families which vary over a one-dimensional base, i.e., when $\dim(X)=1$.
-The divisor $D$ in this situation corresponds to a finite set of points $t_0, \dots, t_n$ in $X$, and our hybrid construction simply replaces the stable curves $\rsf_{t}$, for $t\in D$, with the corresponding metrized complex $\mc_{t}$.
-Denote by $\mgr_{t}$ the underlying stable metric graph of $\mc_{t}$.
-We have a projection map $\mc_t \to \mgr_t$.
-By the definition of the Arakleov-Zhang measure on $\mc_t$, the push-out of the canonical measure on $\mc_t$ coincides with the Zhang measure on the metric graph $\mgr_t$.
+One specific case of Theorem~\ref{thm:families} concerns families varying over a one-dimensional base, i.e., when $\dim(X)=1$.
+In this case, the divisor $D$ consists of a finite set of points $t_0, \dots, t_n$ in $X$ and our hybrid construction simply replaces the stable curves $\rsf_{t}$, $t\in D$, with the corresponding metrized complex $\mc_{t}$.
+Let $\mgr_{t}$ be the underlying stable metric graph of $\mc_{t}$ and consider the projection map $\mc_t \to \mgr_t$.
+The pushout of the canonical measure on $\mc_t$ coincides with the Zhang measure on the stable metric graph $\mgr_t$.
+In this specific situation, we get the following theorem independently proved by Sanal Shivaprasad~\cite{Shiva} using methods from non-Archimedean analysis.